 Visualization is a valuable skill for new data scientists to master.
 Even seasoned data scientists can always use practice to level their visualization skills.
 These datasets offer a range of information in a variety of subjects perfect for launching your 2022 projects.

 So, I bet you’re ready to upskill your AI capabilities right?
-Well, if you want to get the most out of AI, you’ll want to attend ODSC West this November.
-At ODSC West, you’ll not only expand your AI knowledge and develop unique skills, but most importantly, you’ll build up the foundation you need to help future-proof your career through upskilling with AI.
-Register now for 70% off all ticket types!
+Well, if you want to get the most out of AI, you’ll want to attend ODSC East this April.
+At ODSC East, you’ll not only expand your AI knowledge and develop unique skills, but most importantly, you’ll build up the foundation you need to help future-proof your career through upskilling with AI.
+Register now for 50% off all ticket types!